-Thin Claypan ecological sites may be found in four plant community states (1.0 Reference State, 2.0 Native/Invaded State, 3.0 Invaded State, and 4.0 Go-back State) within a local landscape.
-Multiple plant communities are found in States 1.0 and 2.0.
-In addition, slick spots (bare ground) occur in patches of varying size scattered across the ecological site and in all plant communities.
+Sandy Claypan ecological sites may be found in four plant community states (1.0 Reference State, 2.0 Native/Invaded State, 3.0 Invaded State, and 4.0 Go-back State) within a local landscape.
+Multiple plant community phases exist within each state.
 Today, these states occur primarily in response to grazing and drought.
-Secondary influences include anthropogenic disturbances and fire.
+Secondary influences include anthropogenic disturbances, black-tailed prairie dogs, and fire.

-Because there is no known restoration pathway from State 2.0 to State 1.0, it is important to intensively manage, using tools in the community phase pathways in States 1.0 and 2.0 to prevent further plant community degradation along either the T1A Transitional Pathway to the Native/Invaded State 2.0 or T2A Transitional Pathway to the Invaded State 3.0 thresholds.
-Native wildlife generally benefits from grasslands that are heterogeneous in species composition and stature found in States 1.0 and 2.0 that include diverse grass and forb species with varying stature and density.
-As plant communities degrade within State 2.0, warm-season grasses, particularly short-statured grasses, increase along with coolseason exotic grasses while native forbs are reduced.
-This transition results in reduced stature and increased plant community homogeneity.
-When adjacent and/or intermingled ecological sites undergo the same transition, the result can be an expansive, homogenous landscape.
+Because there is no known restoration pathway from State 2.0 to State 1.0, it is important to intensively manage using tools in State 1.0 and State 2.0 community phase pathways to prevent further plant community degradation along the T1A transitional pathway to Native/Invaded State 2.0 to 3.0 Native Invaded State thresholds.
+Native wildlife generally benefits from a heterogeneous grassland found in States 1.0 and 2.0 that include diverse grass and forb species with varying structure and density.
+As plant communities degrade within State 2.0, short warm-season grasses increase while native forbs are reduced.
+This transition results in reduced structure and increased plant community homogeneity.
+When adjacent/intermingled ecological sites undergo the same transition, the result can be an expansive, homogenous landscape.